mradulrathore/CoachingRecords/README.md

 # CoachingRecords
-It is a software developed to input coaching class students data like name, phno, grades etc using Java as a frontend and store and manipulate the data using mysql as a backend.
+Designed and developed a tool for storing and managing students’ data.
+It provides an intuitive and easy to use interface.
+With this tool, the management of coaching class students’ data becomes easy and efficient.